mtaulty/LightWatchFace/README.md

 and then [the reference](https://developer.garmin.com/connect-iq/api-docs/) section.

 I also found the [Community Forums](https://forums.garmin.com/developer/connect-iq/f/discussion) really useful - there are lots of people in there with a lot of knowledge about building these watch faces.

+In terms of how I built the app, I probably wrote more code than I needed to in that fairly early on I decided to simply make each display its own custom **Drawable** and so everything is just drawn with code rather than trying to take much advantage of the **layout** capabilities already in the framework.
+I'm sure there's better ways to do things but it was just for fun :-)